rutherford-nj/www.rutherfordboronj.com/departments/public-works/recycling-information.md

 **Heavy Trash** – All non-food items / bulk waste are all a scheduled pickup.
 Call the DPW at 201 460-3000 x4000

-**E-Waste** – Curbside scheduled pick-up on Thursday’s.
+**E-Waste** – Curbside scheduled pick-up on Thursdays.
 Items collected are Computers, TV/VCR, Laptops, Printers, Speakers, DVD, Cell Phones, Keyboards, Monitors, Printers, & Speakers.
 Call the DPW to schedule a pickup at 201 460-3000 x4000.
 Or you may drop them off at the Bergen County Utilities Authority in Moonachie, 5 days a week!
 Check their web site for information [(www.bcua.org)](http://www.bcua.org/) or call 201 807-5825

 **Christmas Trees** – Place curbside the month of Jan on your Vegetation Day.
 (DO NOT PLACE IN PLASTIC BAGS)